Board portal data security checklist for IT | Aprio

 • Ability to lock out users from their account

-• Two-factor authentication and single sign-on capabilities
+• Multi-factor authentication and single sign-on capabilities

 • Automatic time-out after period of inactivity